-Our Pupil Premium strategy is reviewed termly by governors and on an annual basis.
-Adjustments are made to our improvement plan according to the impact of strategies on improving outcomes.
+Our Pupil Premium strategy is reviewed each term by leaders to assess the impact of the funded interventions, and published on an annual basis.
+Adjustments are made to our strategic plan according to the impact of strategies on improving outcomes.
 We recognise the importance of evaluation and the need for this to be robust to ensure the approaches we are using are effective and represent excellent value for money.
-Our annual review in September 2019 will involve staff (including support staff), pupils, governors, parents & carers, and external partners.

 Our work in relation to Pupil Premium is reviewed regularly to ensure it is having the intended impact in raising standards.
-Key leaders across the school meet regularly to discuss our database of bespoke provision, of provision for all disadvantaged pupils in general and the impact of the provision; a proforma guides the discussion with questions to answer.
+Staff across the school meet on a cyclical basis to discuss the support provided for all our disadvantaged pupils in general and the impact of the provision.
 We respond rapidly and make adjustments if particular strategies are not working as well as expected.
-The review and monitoring is also carried out through parental and pupil forums/surveys, work sampling, data captures and lesson drop in observations.
-The information gathered from these meetings is collated centrally for the Deputy Headteacher to access.
-Key headlines based on findings are reported half-termly to the whole school via a half-termly newsletter and whole school staff meetings.
+Directed department time, Senior Team line management meetings with Curriculum Leads, feedback from parents/carers, work sampling, data captures and the monitoring of teaching and learning help form part of the holistic review process.
+The impact is collated centrally by the Pupil Premium Lead and shared with the Governing Body and Trust.

-For more information on Pupil Premium please contact our newly appointed Assistant Headteacher/Director of Pupil Premium, Mr Walsh.
+For more information on Pupil Premium please contact Mrs Cundle, Deputy Headteacher